Our cookies

 Paving the Way to Inclusivity

-This research - published jointly by Ofcom and the CCP - acts as a think-piece: researchers gained an understanding of the methodology and reporting methods of published research designed to include disabled people, through a literature review; undertook analysis of language used across sectors to describe disability, through discourse analysis; and listened to academia, the charity sector and the market research industry, through expert interviews and a one-day hybrid workshop.
+This research acts as a think-piece: researchers gained an understanding of the methodology and reporting methods of published research designed to include disabled people, through a literature review; undertook analysis of language used across sectors to describe disability, through discourse analysis; and listened to academia, the charity sector and the market research industry, through expert interviews and a one-day hybrid workshop.

 What did we find?